julien-f/js-json-rpc/README.md

 // }
 ```

-> A parsed message has a hidden property `type` set to easily
+> A parsed message has a non enumerable property `type` set to easily
 > differentiate between types of JSON-RPC messages.

 ### Formatting